 For help on removing distortion created by your wide angle lens, read our article here.

 With a prime lens such as this, the quality and sharpness of the image are exceptional.
-They also tend to go to very shallow depths of fields.
+They also go to very shallow depths of fields.

 The lens can have some trouble auto-focusing on items that lack contrast.
 This reduces the use of this lens in dreamy, flood-lit scenarios.